Sydney Pollack

-Sydney Irwin Pollack (July 1, 1934 – May 26, 2008) was an American film director, producer and actor.
-Pollack directed more than 20 films and 10 television shows, acted in over 30 movies or shows and produced over 44 films.
-For his film Out of Africa (1985), Pollack won the Academy Award for Best Director and Best Picture.
-He was also nominated for Best Director Oscars for They Shoot Horses, Don't They?
+Sydney Irwin Pollack (July 1, 1934 – May 26, 2008) was an American film director, producer, and actor.
+Pollack is known for directing commercially and critically acclaimed studio films.
+During his forty-year career, he received numerous accolades, including two Academy Awards and two Primetime Emmy Awards, in addition to nominations for three Golden Globe Awards and six BAFTA Awards.

+Pollack won the Academy Awards for Best Director and Best Picture for Out of Africa (1985).
+He was also nominated for Academy Awards for Best Director for They Shoot Horses, Don't They?
 (1969) and Tootsie (1982).

-Some of his other best-known works include Jeremiah Johnson (1972), The Way We Were (1973), Three Days of the Condor (1975) and Absence of Malice (1981).
-His subsequent films included Havana (1990), The Firm (1993), The Interpreter (2005), and he produced and acted in Michael Clayton (2007).
-Pollack also made appearances in Robert Altman's Hollywood mystery The Player (1992), Woody Allen's relationship drama Husbands and Wives (1993), and Stanley Kubrick's erotic psychological drama Eyes Wide Shut (1999).
+Pollack's other notable films include Jeremiah Johnson (1972), The Way We Were (1973), The Yakuza (1974), Three Days of the Condor (1975), Absence of Malice (1981), The Firm (1993), and Sabrina (1995).

+Pollack produced and acted in Michael Clayton (2007), and he produced numerous films including The Fabulous Baker Boys (1989), Sense and Sensibility (1995), The Talented Mr. Ripley (1999), Iris (2001), Cold Mountain (2003) and The Reader (2008).
+Pollack acted in Robert Altman's The Player (1992), Woody Allen's Husbands and Wives (1993), and Stanley Kubrick's Eyes Wide Shut (1999).

 Early life

 Pollack was born in Lafayette, Indiana, to a family of Jewish immigrants, the son of Rebecca (née Miller) and David Pollack, a semi-professional boxer and pharmacist.
-The family relocated to South Bend and his parents divorced when he was young.
+The family relocated to South Bend, and his parents divorced when he was young.
 His mother, who suffered from alcoholism and emotional problems, died at the age of 37, when Pollack was 16.

 Despite earlier plans to attend college and then medical school, Pollack left Indiana for New York City soon after finishing high school at age 17.
 Pollack studied acting with Sanford Meisner at the Neighborhood Playhouse School of the Theatre from 1952 to 1954, working on a lumber truck between terms.

-After two years of army service ending in 1958, he returned to the Playhouse at Meisner's invitation to become his assistant.
-In 1960, John Frankenheimer, a friend of Pollack, asked him to come to Los Angeles to work as a dialogue coach for the child actors on Frankenheimer's first big picture, The Young Savages.
+He was drafted for two years of army service as a truck driver at Fort Carson, Colorado, ending in 1958.
+He returned to the Playhouse at Meisner's invitation to become his assistant.
+In 1960, John Frankenheimer, a friend of Pollack's, asked him to work in Los Angeles as a dialogue coach for the child actors in Frankenheimer's first big movie, The Young Savages.
 It was during this time that Pollack met Burt Lancaster, who encouraged the young actor to try directing.